 Soller Spain Travel Guide

 Palma de Mallorca Airport (PMI) is the sole international airport serving Mallorca.
-It sits approximately 35 kilometers (22 miles) southeast of Soller.
-PMI is a modern plus lively airport, especially during the peak summer season, handling a high volume of flights from across Europe.
+It sits approximately 35 kilometers (22 miles) to the southeast of Soller.
+PMI is a contemporary plus lively airport, especially during the peak summer season, handling a high volume of flights from across Europe.

 Direct flights are available from numerous cities across Europe, including major capitals and regional airports in the United Kingdom, Germany, France, Italy, and Spain.